s-lobers/Photoshop-News-Slider-Exporter/README.md

 and so on.

 A folder will be created and named according to the chosen release date.
 All news slides are exported "as save for web" inside this folder.
-In conjunction with Photoshop actions, six of which can be created, one for each news, that will delete all unused news/folders before running the script.
+In conjunction with Photoshop-Actions, six of which can be created, one for each news, that will delete all unused news/folders before running the script.
 This way only the right amount of news are exported.
 For example the user creates a Photoshop-Action called "2 news" which will do the following:

 * 1.)
 Delete news-folders 3 to 6 (unused)
 * 2.)
 Run the script